The best hotels in Tashkent

 Practical note: the metro runs until midnight.
 Trains come every 4-6 minutes in peak hours, 10-15 minutes late night.
 The air conditioning is strong, a welcome break from summer heat.

-Tashkent's best neighborhoods
+Tashkent's best hotel regions

 Tashkent is organized around its metro lines.
 The old city clusters around Chorsu Bazaar and the Khast Imam complex.
 The Soviet-era center runs along Broadway and Amir Temur Square.
 Yunusabad and Mirabad are the modern residential neighborhoods where expats and business travelers prefer to stay.